Ty Keough

-William “Ty” Keough (born December 19, 1956 in St. Louis, Missouri) is a former U.S. soccer player and coach who has served as a soccer broadcaster for several networks.
+William “Ty” Keough (born December 19, 1956, in St. Louis, Missouri) is an American former professional soccer player and coach who has served as a soccer broadcaster for several networks.
 He earned eight caps with the U.S. national team in 1979 and 1980.
 He was a member of the U.S. Olympic soccer team which qualified for the 1980 Summer Olympics.
 However, he did not attend the tournament as the U.S. boycotted those games.